yanismydj/mysql2json/README.md

 # Mysql2json
-This is a simple helper script to convert Mysql to json.
+This is a simple gem to convert Mysql to json.
 If you've got a lot of data it might explode.
 I've used it on tables <500MB with no problems.

 ## Installation